Is your AI language tutor lying to you?

 Advice for language learners

-The accuracy of the corrections may vary slightly between apps but, assuming all apps are using Chat GPT, the output will be broadly similar.
+The accuracy of the corrections may vary slightly between apps but, assuming all apps are using Chat GPT or a similar model, the output will be broadly similar.

 There are two main ways that an AI tutor will give misleading advice: